Munichi language

-Munichi is a recently extinct language which was spoken in the village of Munichis, about 10 miles (16 km) west of Yurimaguas, Loreto Region, Peru.
+Munichi is an extinct language which was spoken in the village of Munichis, about 10 miles (16 km) west of Yurimaguas, Loreto Region, Peru.
 In 1988, there were two mother-tongue speakers, but they had not met since the 1970s.
-The last known fluent speaker, Victoria Huancho Icahuate, died in the late 1990s.
-As of 2009 there were several semi-speakers who retained significant lexical, and partial grammatical, knowledge of the language (Michael et al. 2013).
+The last known fluent speaker, Victoria Huancho Icahuate, died in the late 1990s, but the language was already moribund by the 1930s.
+As of 2009, there were several semi-speakers who retained significant lexical, and partial grammatical, knowledge of the language (Michael et al. 2013).

 It is also called Balsapuertiño, named after the village of Balsapuerto in the department of Loreto, Peru.

 Word order in Munichi is VSO.